royaltm/rust-delharc/README.md

 This library provides ways to parse the content of **LHA** headers and allows to read files, compressed with some of the methods used by the archive format.

 Files using this format usually have `.lzh` or `.lha` extensions.
 Some formats, such as the retro chip-tune [YM] format, use **LHA** as its default packaging method.
-The entire content on the [Aminet] has also been packaged using this format.
+The entire content of the [Aminet] has also been packaged using this format.

 What it doesn't do
 ------------------